CEA-Liten/CairnOpen/README.md

 - [LSET CMakeTools](https://github.com/CEA-Liten/LSET_CMakeTools)

 ## 📦 Installation
-They are have several options to use Cairn:
+There are have several options to use Cairn:
 - **Cairn Viewer**, a graphical interface, can be installed on Windows PC : see releases.
 - **Cairn Python API** wheels are available on releases.

 ## 🚀 Usage
 To use Cairn, follow these steps:

-- Insall Cairn.
+- Install Cairn.
 - Build and configure your model parameters using the graphical user interface or the API.
 - Run the simulation by clicking the "Run" button.
 - View the results in the visualization tabs.